 Disclaimer: This post contains affiliate links.

-Biofeedback is a therapeutic technique that uses technology to monitor different body functions and provide visual information that shows us how our bodies work.
+Biofeedback is a therapeutic technique that uses technology to monitor different body functions and provide visual information about how our bodies work.

 It’s a great educational tool for children (and adults, too) that brings more awareness to the body and how it changes during different arousal levels and emotional states.